genepi/mtdna-server-2/README.md

 ### Documentation

-The web-service documentation can be accessed [here](https://mitoverse.readthedocs.io/mtdna-server/mtdna-server/).
+The documentation can be accessed [here](https://mitoverse.readthedocs.io/mtdna-server/mtdna-server/).

 ## Nextflow Pipeline
 To run mtDNA-Server 2 via Nextflow, please execute the following steps.